Unification of Flavor SU(3) Analyses of Heavy Hadron Weak Decays: Abstract

 \section{Abstract}

-Flavor SU(3) analyses of heavy mesons and baryons hadronic charmless decays can be formulated in two different forms.
+Analyses of heavy mesons and baryons hadronic charmless decays using the flavor SU(3) symemtry can be formulated in two different forms.
 One is to construct the SU(3) irreducible representation amplitude (IRA) by decomposing effective Hamiltonian, and the other is to draw the topological diagrams (TDA).
-We study various $B/D\to PP,VP,VV$, $B_c\to DP/DV$ decays, and two-body nonleptonic decays of beauty/charm baryons, and demonstrate that when all terms are included these two ways of analyzing the decay amplitudes are completely equivalent.
-We clarify some confusions in drawing topological diagrams using different ways of describing beauty/charm baryon states.
+In the flavor SU(3) limit, we study various $B/D\to PP,VP,VV$, $B_c\to DP/DV$ decays, and two-body nonleptonic decays of beauty/charm baryons, and demonstrate that when all terms are included these two ways of analyzing the decay amplitudes are completely equivalent.
+Furthermore we clarify some confusions in drawing topological diagrams using different ways of describing beauty/charm baryons.